globus/globus-automate-client/docs/source/globus_action_providers.rst

 Synchronous / Asynchronous: Synchronous

 The set permission Action Provider uses the `Globus Transfer API
-<https://docs.globus.org/api/transfer/acl/>`_ to set permissions on a
+<https://docs.globus.org/api/transfer/acl/>`_ to set or manage permissions on a
 folder or file.
+The body of the request indicates whether the permission rule is to be created, updated or deleted using the ``operation`` property.
+For update or delete, the ``rule_id`` of a previously created permission rule must also be provided.

 As the Globus Transfer API returns a status directly (rather than a task identifier), the Action Provider behaves in a synchronous manner, returning the Transfer API result.

 Globus Transfer - List Directory Contents
 -----------------------------------------